New KPI : Value Factor One - Backtest

-A valuation factor that uses a few valuation measures overcomes this problem by giving you a list of companies that are undervalued based on a few valuation measures and thus more consistent returns.
+A valuation factor that uses a few valuation measures overcomes this problem by giving you a list of undervalued companies based on a few valuation measures and thus more consistent returns.

-The use of a “value composite” to measure undervaluation rather using the single valuation ratio of for example price-to-sales or book to market.
+The use of a “value composite” to measure undervaluation rather than using the single valuation ratio of, for example, price-to-sales or book to market.

 O’Shaughnessy found that stocks selected based on the value composite outperformed stocks scoring highest on any single value factor 82% of the time in all 10-year rolling periods between 1964 and 2009.
 So, a composite that combines several different value factors delivers stronger returns and more consistency than any individual factor !